 So began the saga of four generations of family who have come to Hidden Valley and gone home to their work renewed and refreshed.
 Soon the family home at Hidden Valley was a revolving door of hospitality!
 It was a natural progression to the dreams of Dr. J. R.’s son Jordan who had a vision for luxury log cabins to expand the circle of friends and family, an old family tradition.
 He moved with his wife and children from Texas to oversee the construction, and the next thing we knew, we were officially innkeepers!
 Mom, Dad and daughters, Merica, Kathryn, and Teale made the transition from city life to country life and twelve-year-old Kathryn became our best reservationist!

-Now they have grown up and given us grandchildren who range from 2 to 11 who contribute in their own special ways.
+Now they have grown up and given us grandchildren who range from 6 to 16 who contribute in their own special ways.
 Jordan’s dream and mine now include them in our long-term plans to keep Hidden Valley open to tourism and to locals for generations to come.
-We start them on horseback at two years old, and make sure each one has cowboy boots as they grow.
+We make sure each one has cowboy boots as they grow.

 Jordan’s father used to say, “If you want to leave your footprints in the sands of time, be sure to wear your work boots.
 And when I saw those footprints on the moon after the lunar landing, I really understood what that meant.”
 Jordan and I trained our daughters to sort their husband material by how they could ride, set fence posts and use tools, and how willing they were in the process.
-They attracted many wannabes, but the three who made the cut were Scott, Loyd, and Chris.
+They attracted many wannabes before they married.
 I’d say the future of Hidden Valley is in very good hands.
 Jordan and I never suspected we would get such pretty grandchildren, and they all wear work boots.
 This is our legacy to “Grandpa J. R.” who played such an important role in getting us started.
 Jordan’s mother Kathryn (we must admit) preferred Dallas, Texas to her home in Arkansas, but she would often say, “Oh, didn’t you know?
 Arkansas is the prettiest part of Texas.
 If you’ve never been there, honey, you have been deprived!”